 As expected, Hewlett-Packard rolled out its cloud computing strategy at the HP Summit yesterday.
-HP partners, for the most part, are withholding full judgment till they see more details --
+HP partners, for the most part, are withholding full judgment till they see more details -- which were in short supply at yesterday’s four-hour event in San Francisco.

 “I want to see how they pitch this at APC,” said one long-time HP partner out West.
 HP’s America’s Partner Conference kicks off March 28 in Las Vegas.